dWayne1420/fcj-workshop-template-main/content/7-Feedback/_index.md

 - Create more activities connecting teams / interns

 ### **Do you want to continue the program in the future?**
-Yes, because the AWS environment helps me develop quickly in both technical skills and mindset.
+Yes, because the AWS environment helps me develop quickly in technical skills.

 ### **Other Feedback**
 The internship at AWS is a valuable experience, helping me enhance skills and have a clearer career direction.
 I am very grateful for this opportunity and hope to continue collaborating with AWS in the next journey.